-It is called a convex quadrilateral if the following conditions hold:
+Note that the definition depends upon the ordering of the four points.
+The figure is called a convex quadrilateral if the following conditions hold:

 x and y lie on the same side of zw.

 y and z lie on the same side of wx.

 z and w lie on the same side of xy.

 w and x lie on the same side of yz.